SteeltoeOSS/Documentation/api/v4/configuration/config-server-provider.md

 }
 ```

-The following table describes all the settings that can be used to configure the behavior of the provider:
+The following table describes all the settings that can be used to configure the behavior of the provider.

-As mentioned earlier, all settings should start with `Spring:Cloud:Config:`.
+All settings should start with `Spring:Cloud:Config:`.

 | Key | Description | Default |
 | --- | ----------- | ------- |